TheRenegadeCoder/sample-programs-website/docs/projects/factorial/java/index.md

 [Factorial](https://sampleprograms.io/projects/factorial) in [Java](https://sampleprograms.io/languages/java) was written by:

 - Bharath
+- Jeremy Grifski
 - Parker Johansen

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 16 2019 15:02:04.
+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 10 2022 15:04:56.
 The solution was first committed on Dec 30 2018 17:30:18.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution